 Most people we talked to, said Mali Lošinj is their favorite town at the Lošinj Island, but if you ask us, we put a shine on Veli Lošinj.
 Veli Lošinj is a small coastal town with colorful old buildings, a small domestic marina, church, cafés and few taverns / restaurants for traditional lunch.

 If you enjoy smaller towns, make sure not to skip Veli Lošinj.
 A nice way to reach it is a coastal walk from Mali Lošinj.

-We had only 4 days to explore the Lošinj Island, what with no doubt was way to little to really enjoy everything the Lošinj Island is offering.
+We had only 4 days to explore the Lošinj Island in Croatia, what with no doubt was way to little to really enjoy everything the Lošinj Island is offering.
 I sure hope we will end up here again soon, as there are still many coastal walks where our body and mind will enjoy.

 Accommodations at the Lošinj Island

 The Lošinj Island has numerous possibilities for accommodations – you can choose camping, apartments, family run pensions and B&B or luxurious hotels like Hotel Aurora, Botique hotel Alhambra, Hotel Bellevue or a Family hotel Vespera.
 If you like to be closer to nature but don’t want the traditional camping, you can even stay at the neet Lošinj Glamping Tents or in the mobile homes at the Čikat camping ground.